 Curcumin has a long history of use in Ayurvedic medicine as a treatment for inflammatory conditions.
 This is supported by recent scientific research, published in Advances in Experimental Medicine and Biology, which shows that curcumin fights inflammation by interacting with and blocking the actions of a number of different molecules that play a role in the inflammatory process.

-Results from the Phase IIa Clinical Trial of Curcumin for the Prevention of Colorectal Neoplasia indicate that curcumin is safe with no toxicity observed up to doses of up to 10 grams daily.
+Results from the Phase IIa Clinical Trial of Curcumin for the Prevention of Colorectal Neoplasia indicate that curcumin is well tolerated, with only mild gastrointestinal disturbances.
 In other words, turmeric’s health benefits don’t come with a laundry list of side effects, like many mainstream drugs do.

 Fighting Free Radicals and Boosting Natural Antioxidants with Turmeric

 Free radicals are highly reactive chemicals that are formed daily in our bodies as a result of normal biological metabolic activity.
 However, thanks to the ever-increasing levels of toxic chemical pollution in our environment, we’re now being bombarded with many more free radical attacks than ever before.

-Free radicals damage cellular structures including the outer protective cell membrane, cellular proteins, and even DNA – paving the way for chronic diseases such as heart disease, Alzheimer’s disease, and cancer to develop.
+Free radicals can damage cellular structures including the outer protective cell membrane, cellular proteins, and even DNA – paving the way for chronic diseases such as heart disease, Alzheimer’s, and cancer to develop.
 Free radical damage is also believed to contribute significantly to the aging process.

 According to Advances in Experimental Medicine and Biology, Turmeric contains powerful curcuminoid antioxidants which can neutralize harmful free radicals and minimize the damage they cause in our bodies.

 Not only that, but in a 2013 study in Toxicological & Environmental Chemistry, turmeric was shown to enhance the activity of our body’s natural antioxidant enzymes, including superoxide dismutase (SOD), catalase, and glutathione peroxidase.

-SOD breaks down and inactivates harmful superoxide radicals.
+SOD helps to break down and inactivate harmful superoxide radicals.
 Catalase protects our cells from oxidative damage caused by reactive oxygen species (ROS), which are a type of harmful free radical that contains oxygen.
 Similarly, the main biological role of glutathione peroxidase is to protect our cells from oxidative damage.

 In other words, the antioxidant benefits of turmeric include neutralization of free radicals as well as enhancing the activity of natural enzymes in our body that also inactivate them.